 I love a good birth story.
 One Born Every Minute is one of my favourite TV programs.
 True story; When I was pregnant with the big one they were filming the very first series at Princess Anne Hospital and I was asked if I wanted to take part.
 I politely declined.
 Mainly because I kept thinking about being in the board room at work and wondering who had seen me on TV legs akimbo, mooing like a cow.
 But thankfully people do say yes, so I get to watch.

 Anyway, I have never written my birth stories and I keep meaning to.
 Then I discovered that Sian who blogs at Quite Frankly She Said was running a series called Beautiful Births.
 And the rest as they say is history.
 Sian is publishing part two of my story today which you can read by clicking here.

-Part one is of course my first experience of giving birth to my now, never-stops-talking 6-year-old, The Big One.
+Part one is of course my first experience of giving birth to my now, never-stops-talking, Big.